Web design is like a Maths class.

 With people’s attention span dwindling away with each passing year, designers and marketers need to find a way to grab it and bring it back where it belongs.

-One of the most efficient strategies here is the oversized typography.
-While scanning through the content on the web, on a social media, or on the website itself, the daring letters definitely grab your eye.
+One of the most efficient strategies here is oversized typography.
+While scanning through the content on the web, on social media, or on the website itself, the daring letters definitely grab your eye.
 From a mere instrument, typography has turned into a key visual this year.

 Heavy Typography.
 It’s not that you need it to see better, it’s that when you see it you can’t look away.
 And that already is a goal achieved.